 May 12: The 4th edition of “100% Islay” is released.
 This time 40 1st fill Bourbon barrels were bottled, 32 of them 5 years old and eight of them 4 years old.

 May 29, 2014: The Kilchoman Open Day at Fèis Ìle 2014 is again packed with programme items: special tours, tutored tastings, warehouse tastings in Conisby, “Be a Bottler” and of course plenty of food and drink.
 The “Fèis Ìle 2014 Bottling” is a whisky distilled on 1 July 2009, which was matured for 5 years in two 1st fill ex-bourbon barrels and then matured for 3 months in a Fino Sherry Butt.
-The 525 bottles were bottled in cask strength on 20.5.2014, the selling price is £ 79.50.
+The 525 bottles were bottled at cask strength on 20.5.2014, the selling price is £ 79.50.
 All bottles are sold out on the first day.

 Islay Pipe Band 2014.
 Kilchoman has been supporting the Islay Pipe Band since 2012 with an annual charity bottling.
 A very special cask was chosen for the 2014 bottling: an Octave Cask with the number 581/2010, filled on 7 October 2010 and bottled on 22 May 2014 for Feis Ile.
 Due to the small size of the Octave Cask, only 126 bottles were filled in cask strength with 60.5% abv.